bpenning/analysis/LZ/baccarat/README.md

 ```

-### Example how to run single example
+### Running manually

-To run one example by hand please see:
+Example how to an example by hand:

 ```